-(Optional) Rule that matches only packets that are from a source port or sent to a destination port that satisfies the conditions of the operator and port arguments.
+operator port [port] (Optional) Rule that matches only packets that are from a source port or sent to a destination port that satisfies the conditions of the operator and port arguments.
 Whether these arguments apply to a source port or a destination port depends upon whether you specify them after the source argument or after the destination argument.
 The port argument can be the name or the number of a TCP port.
 Valid numbers are integers from 0 to 65535.
 For listings of valid port names, see the "TCP Port Names" section in the "Usage Guidelines" section.
 A second port argument is required only when the operator argument is a range.

-- eq-Matches only if the port in the packet is equal to the port argument. - gt-Matches only if the port in the packet is greater than the port argument. - lt-Matches only if the port in the packet is less than the port argument. - neq-Matches only if the port in the packet is not equal to the port argument. - range-Requires two port arguments and matches only if the port in the packet is equal to or greater than the first port argument and equal to or less than the second port argument.

-(Optional) Specifies that the rule matches only packets that are from a source port or to a destination port that is a member of the IP port-group object specified by the portgroup argument.
+The operator argument must be one of the following keywords: • eq-Matches only if the port in the packet is equal to the port argument. • gt -Matches only if the port in the packet is greater than the port argument. • It -Matches only if the port in the packet is less than the port argument. • neq -Matches only if the port in the packet is not equal to the port argument. • range -Requires two port arguments and matches only if the port in the packet is equal to or greater than the first port argument and equal to or less than the second port argument. portgroup portgroup (Optional) Specifies that the rule matches only packets that are from a source port or to a destination port that is a member of the IP port-group object specified by the portgroup argument.
 Whether the port-group object applies to a source port or a destination port depends upon whether you specify it after the source argument or after the destination argument.
 Use the object-group ip port command to create and change IP port-group objects.